bagelquant/bagel-factor/docs/v_2_0_0_proposal.md

 5. **Parallelization (Optional)**
     - Optional support for multi-core computation (via `numba`, `joblib`, or similar)

+## Interface Design

+User interactions with the package will be through at least two main classes:

+- **Evaluator**: handles the adding data, computing metrics, and running backtests.
+- **Visualizer**: manages plotting and exporting results.

 ### Implementation Plan

+1. Define the structure of the project
-1. Define data structures and input validation logic
+2. Define data structures and input validation logic
-2. Implement core metric calculations (IC, quantile returns, etc.)
+3. Implement core metric calculations (IC, quantile returns, etc.)
-3. Develop backtesting module
+4. Develop backtesting module
-4. Add visualization utilities
+5. Add visualization utilities
-5. Write documentation and usage examples
+6. Write documentation and usage examples
-6. Optimize for performance and add optional parallelization
+7. Optimize for performance and add optional parallelization
-7. Package for PyPI and provide installation instructions
+8. Package for PyPI and provide installation instructions

 ### Dependencies